 Import the IAP sample apps to your workspace:

-- On the Select Eclipse or Gradle Project to Import window, navigate to the location where you extracted the contents of Apps-SDK.zip, then navigate to and select
+- On the Select Eclipse or Gradle Project to Import window, navigate to the location where you extracted the contents of the Amazon-Android-SDK.zip file, then navigate to and select

 - Select the directory of one of the three IAP sample projects, and click OK to go to the Import Project from ADT screen.